Mark Your Calendars, Prince Louis Is Reportedly Making His Official Trooping the Colour Debut

 Look for him on Buckingham Palace's balcony.

-For the first time in his very short life, Prince Louis will be joining Prince William, Duchess Kate Middleton, and the rest of the royal family on Buckingham Palace's storied balcony during this year's Trooping the Colour.
-Prince George, 5, and Princess Charlotte, 4, have both made appearances at the event in the past and the royal kids usually make for amazing moments at the annual event.
+For the very first time in his very short life, Prince Louis will be joining Prince William, Duchess Kate Middleton, and the rest of the royal family on Buckingham Palace's storied balcony during this year's Trooping the Colour.
+Prince George, 5, and Princess Charlotte, 4, have both made appearances at the event in the past and the royal kids usually make it extra entertaining (their tiny faces hide no emotion – including boredom).
 It all goes down this weekend on June 8.

 "He will most likely be arriving in one of the carriages with his siblings," a source told Us Weekly of Louis's arrival.
-The event, which includes a parade where the royals wave to their fans while sitting in open-top carriages, is put on to celebrate Queen Elizabeth II's birthday, though this year's event is a few weeks after her actual birthday, April 21.
+The event, which includes a parade where the royals wave to their fans while sitting in open-top carriages, is put on to celebrate Queen Elizabeth II's birthday, though the event is a few weeks after her actual birthday, April 21.

 RELATED: Prince George and Princess Charlotte's Cousin Savannah Phillips Was the Real Star at Trooping the Colour